Coupling Ice Sheet Models and Climate Models

 Quantifying the climate impacts of industrial fossil fuel producers

 My postdoctoral research, conducted as the Hitz Fellow at the Union of Concerned Scientists, is now published in Environmental Research Letters.
 Additional materials for this work include a press release, fact sheet, and blog summary.
+Press coverage of this work can be found here and here.

 We find that emissions traced to products produced by the world’s largest 122 industrial fossil fuel and cement producers (Carbon Majors) between 1854-2020 contributed: